Avi-Kenny/SimEngine/docs/docs/parallelization.md

 3) **Cluster parallelization**.
 Cluster parallelization is like outer parallelization but on a cluster computing system (CCS).
 Each simulation replicate is assigned to a single task, and tasks are submitted as a job array to the cluster computing system.
 This is the most complex method of parallelizing your code, but also the most powerful in terms of potential speed gains.

-**simba** is designed to automate as much of the parallelization process as possible.
+**SimEngine** is designed to automate as much of the parallelization process as possible.
 We give an overview of each parallelization method below.
 Afterwards, we provide tips and tricks that apply to all methods.

 ## Outer parallelization